Partitioned K-nearest neighbor local depth for scalable comparison-based learning: Introduction

 Unsupervised learning seeks to partition a collection $S$ of objects in such a way that objects in the same subset are similar to each other.
 Typical algorithms represent objects as vectors, or points in a metric space, or vertices in a graph.
 See \cite{emr} for a wide-ranging survey. \textit{Comparison-based learning} needs no such embedding, nor any numerical measure of similarity. \textit{Triplet comparison} suffices: for any $x,y,z \in S$, declare which of $y$ and $z$ is more similar to $x$.

-If objects in $S$ are of some type $T$, our data structure is a \texttt{Map} (i.e. a set of key-value pairs), whose keys are the elements of $S$, and whose values are \texttt{Comparator}s \cite{javcomp} of objects of type $T$.
+If objects in $S$ are of some type $T$, our data structure is a \texttt{Map} (i.e. a set of key-value pairs), whose keys are the elements of $S$, and whose values are \texttt{Comparator}s \cite{javacomp} of objects of type $T$.
 The \texttt{compare}$(x; y, z)$ method of the \texttt{Comparator} associated with $x \in S$ reports which of $y, z \in S$ is more similar to $x$: it returns an integer which is negative if $y$ is more similar to $x$ than $z$ is, positive if vice versa, and zero in the case of a tie.
-We assume: \begin{enumerate} \item \textit{Antisymmetry: } $\sgn($\texttt{compare}$(x; z, y)) = - \sgn($\texttt{compare}$(x; y, z))$. \item \textit{Transitivity: }\texttt{compare}$(x; y, z) > 0$ \texttt{compare}$(x; z, w) > 0$ imply \texttt{compare}$(x; y, w) > 0$. \item \textit{Totality\footnote{So we disallow ties (i.e.\ distinct $y$ and $z$ that are equally similar to $x$), although \cite{ber} allows ties. }: }\texttt{compare}$(x; y, z) = 0$ if and only if $y = z$. \item \textit{Autosimilarity: }\texttt{compare}$(x; x, y) < 0$ for all $y \neq x$. \end{enumerate} Conditions (1) and (2) are standard for \texttt{Comparator} \cite{javcomp}, (3) is optional, and (4) is specific to this context.
+We assume: \begin{enumerate} \item \textit{Antisymmetry: } $\sgn($\texttt{compare}$(x; z, y)) = - \sgn($\texttt{compare}$(x; y, z))$. \item \textit{Transitivity: }\texttt{compare}$(x; y, z) > 0$ \texttt{compare}$(x; z, w) > 0$ imply \texttt{compare}$(x; y, w) > 0$. \item \textit{Totality\footnote{So we disallow ties (i.e.\ distinct $y$ and $z$ that are equally similar to $x$), although \cite{ber} allows ties. }: }\texttt{compare}$(x; y, z) = 0$ if and only if $y = z$. \item \textit{Autosimilarity: }\texttt{compare}$(x; x, y) < 0$ for all $y \neq x$. \end{enumerate} Conditions (1) and (2) are standard for \texttt{Comparator} \cite{javacomp}, (3) is optional, and (4) is specific to this context.
 Condition (4) says that no $y \neq x$ is as similar to $x$ as $x$ is to itself.

 In our triplet comparisons, no particular relationship is assumed between \texttt{compare}$(x; y, z)$, \texttt{compare}$(y; z, x)$, and \texttt{compare}$(z; x, y)$.
 Comparison need not be based on a symmetric distance or similarity function.
 It is, however, interpretable in terms of graph orientations (Section \ref{s:graphorientation}).
+Throughout the symbol $n$ will denote the (finite) size of $S$.